Jhdezj/Helios_retail_group/README.md

 # Helios retail group
- Sales ETL Pipeline with Medallion Architecture on Fabric
+ Sales ETL Pipeline orchestration with Medallion Architecture on Fabric
  ## Overview
 This project demonstrates a complete ETL pipeline built on Microsoft Fabric, following the Medallion Architecture (Bronze → Silver → Gold) and integrated with a Semantic Model for analytics consumption in Power BI.
 The solution processes daily sales data, transforms it into analytics-ready tables, and powers business insights through an interactive dashboard.
 The pipeline  is schedule to tuns automatically every day.